Title III Authorized CostsInformation for the field of authorized items for expenditure purposes.

-Title III Language Instruction for English Learners and Immigrant Students:
+Title III Language Instruction for English Learner and Immigrant Students:

 Supplement, Not Supplant:

 Federal funds made available under this subpart shall be used so as to supplement the level of federal, state, and local public funds that, in the absence of such availability, would have been expended for programs for English learners and immigrant children and youth and in no case to supplant such federal, state, and local public funds.
 20 U.S.C. §6825(g) and California Education Code, (CA EC) 54025(c).

 Funds must be used for the following supplemental services as part of the language instruction program for English learners and immigrant children and youth:

-- Developing and implementing new language instruction educational programs, and academic content instructional programs including early childhood education programs, elementary school programs, and secondary school programs
+- Developing and implementing new language instruction educational programs, and academic content instructional programs including early childhood education programs, elementary school programs, secondary school programs, and dual enrollment programs

 - Highly focused, innovative, locally designed activities to expand or enhance existing language instruction educational programs

 - Implementing schoolwide programs for restructuring, reforming, and upgrading language instruction educational programs and academic content instruction

 - Implementing agency-wide programs for restructuring, reforming, and upgrading programs, activities relating to language instructional education programs and academic content instruction

 Title III, English Learner Student Program: